sagemath/trac_to_gh/Issue 8678.md

 # Issue 8678: Improvements for morphisms of ModulesWithBasis

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8678

 Original creator: nthiery